vpisarev/ficus/README.md

 You can add `<ficus_root>/bin` to the `PATH`.
 You can also customize ficus compiler behaviour by setting the following environment variables:

 * `FICUS_PATH` can point to the standard library (`<ficus_root>/lib`), though ficus attempts to find the standard library even without `FICUS_PATH`.
 It can also contain other directories separated by `:` on Unix and `;` on Windows.
 The directories with imported modules can also be provided via one or more command-line options `-I <import_path>`.
-Note that if a compiled module imports other modules from the directory where it resides, that directory does not need to be explicitly specified.
+Note that if a compiled module imports other modules from the directory where it resides then that directory does not need to be explicitly specified.

 * `FICUS_CFLAGS` is used by C/C++ compiler to build the produced .c/.cpp files.
 Alternative way to pass extra flags to C/C++ compiler is via `-cflags "<cflags>"` command-line option, e.g. `-cflags "-ffast-math -mavx2"`.